ESuth/sem/use-cases/use-case-28.md

 SUCCESS END CONDITIONS

-	Displays the top N populated cities in a district in the world, where N is chosen by the user
+	Displays the top N populated cities in a continent where N is provided by the user

 FAILED END CONDITION